 In the Elm Rd / Stockton St neighborhood in Princeton, NJ, residents most commonly identify their ethnicity or ancestry as German (21.4%).
 There are also a number of people of English ancestry (15.6%), and residents who report Irish roots (9.0%), and some of the residents are also of Asian ancestry (6.7%), along with some Scottish ancestry residents (6.1%), among others.
 In addition, 19.1% of the residents of this neighborhood were born in another country.

-How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
-Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
-Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
+Even if your neighborhood is walkable, you may still have to drive to your place of work.
+Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
 The greatest number of commuters in Elm Rd / Stockton St neighborhood spend under 15 minutes commuting one-way to work (35.9% of working residents), one of the shortest commutes across America.
 However, there is also a significant group of residents (13.4%) who commute over an hour in each direction.

 Here most residents (67.6%) drive alone in a private automobile to get to work.
 In addition, quite a number also hop out the door and walk to work to get to work (15.2%) and 13.4% of residents also take the train for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.